mringes13/dogproject/README.md

 ## Dog Project
 Dog Project is a simple application that utilizes a trained model to determine the breed of a dog most confidently.
 This project utilizes images from user input, whether it be from the photo gallery or the camera.

-This project uses Flutter, Dart, XCode, & Google's Teachable Machine.
+This project utilizes Flutter, Dart, XCode, & Google's Teachable Machine.

 ## How to Run